 The Chinese delegation to the International Conference in Defence of Children leaves Peking for Vienna.

-Passenger fares on all Chinese railpainter, and his wife arrive in Peking.
-Its arrival in Peking.
+Passenger fares on all Chinese railways are unified.

 The Commission of the International Association of Democratic Lawyers arrives in Shenyang (Mukden) to investigate reports of dissemination of bacteria-laden insects in the Northeast by the American imperialists.